ephemeraHQ/xmtp-inbox-web/README.md

 ### Chat conversations

-The XMTP Inbox app uses the `xmtp-js` [Conversations](https://github.com/xmtp/xmtp-js#conversations) abstraction to list the available conversations for a connected wallet and to listen for or create new conversations.
+Aurora uses the `xmtp-js` [Conversations](https://github.com/xmtp/xmtp-js#conversations) abstraction to list the available conversations for a connected wallet and to listen for or create new conversations.
 For each conversation, the app gets existing messages and listens for or creates new messages.
 Conversations and messages are kept in a lightweight store and made available through `XmtpProvider`.

 ### Accessibility

-XMTP Inbox is built with Web Content Accessibility Guidelines (WCAG) AA compliance guidelines in mind.
+Aurora is built with Web Content Accessibility Guidelines (WCAG) AA compliance guidelines in mind.

 To learn more about WCAG and building accessible web apps, see [WCAG 2 Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).

 ### Localization

-XMTP Inbox supports localization.
+Aurora supports localization in English, Hindi and Chinese currently.
 If you'd like to contribute a translation of XMTP Inbox UI text, use the existing JSON files in the [`locales` folder](locales) as a starting point.
 Then, add your translated JSON file to the `locales` folder.

 ### Tests